Slow Cooker Beef Machaca

 There are so many different uses for beef machaca and so many delicious ways to enjoy it.
 You definitely want to make a double or triple batch,

 - Machaca and eggs: Saute some onion, tomato, and jalapeno in a skillet.
 Add the machaca and push everything to the side of the skillet.
 Add your eggs and scramble.
 Once they are almost cooked, mix in the machaca and veggies.
 Serve with corn tortillas.
-This is seriously so delicious.
+This is seriously so delicious and also makes an amazing breakfast burrito.

 - Machaca tacos: Needless to say, this beef makes some amazing tacos.
 Warm up some corn tortillas, add the machaca meat, and top with cilantro, diced onion, and avocado.